dutc/battlegame/README.md

     - ideally, it should implement some algorithm or heuristic to play a game of Battleship optimally
 - to write tests to validate the correct operation of the above two programs.
 Good code should come with some guarantee that it does what it claims (no Djikstra quotes accepted at this time)

+We'll be working in teams, to share knowledge!

 _Submit your solutions via pull request on Github!_

 _Include a file called `AUTHORS` with information about your team!_

 AGENDA
 ======

+The goal is to get as much done in the time alotted.
+Three sprints are scheduled, with designated break times to ask the proctors for help, or just stretch/grab tea/give your eyes a rest.

 | time      | activity
 |-----------|-----------------------------